weijiexi/Modernisms-Contemporary-Art/README.md

 - Found materials, collage, assemblage (Paris, Germany) and the Readymade (New York)
 - Abstract Expressionism (New York), 1940s – 1950s
 ### Modernist ideas
+This text is red
-- #### Art should be physically and emotionally experienced; it shouldn’t convey information or be narrative in the sense of telling the viewer something.
+- #### <span style="color:red"> Art should be physically and emotionally experienced; it shouldn’t convey information or be narrative in the sense of telling the viewer something.</span>
 - #### An emphasis on progress and linear development (one thing leads to or causes another); or one thing replaces another.
 - #### An emphasis on originality;
 - #### An emphasis on individual genius (often working in isolation)